Things to get rid of for minimalist living

 They are still somewhere on the planet.

-If you’re looking for more decluttering ideas and inspiration, check out these 18 areas most people forget to declutter.
+If you’re looking for more decluttering ideas and inspiration, check out these posts:

 Tell me in the comments, what have you managed to get rid of from this list today?